 Other times, pre-surgery requires the removal of certain teeth.
 If you have some remaining teeth, they could be in unfavorable positions and make getting a good fit with your dentures difficult.
 As a result, these teeth have to be removed in order for your dentures to function correctly.

 In summary, the need for pre-surgery when getting prosthetics, such as dentures, is high.
 Some of the core reasons that you might want to consider these surgeries include:

 - Achieving maximum aesthetics so that your dentures look natural

 - Gaining maximum comfort so that wearing and using your dentures doesn’t cause pain

 - Improving the overall function of your dentures so that they work and feel more like your natural teeth

 Ask Your Dentist in Austin, Texas if Pre-surgery Is Right for You

-If you have any more questions about pre-surgery before getting prosthetics, consult with our dentists.
+If you have any more questions about pre-surgery before getting prosthetics, consult with our dentist.
 We can let you know which pre-surgeries would be right for you.
-From there, the Dr. Alex Hoang or Dr. Jacob Buhler will discuss further options and make sure that you choose the right one to fit your needs.
+From there, Dr. Jacob Buhler will discuss further options and make sure that you choose the right one to fit your needs.